 #2: Sightlines/Firing Lines: What can you see and shoot, factoring in obstacles, from a given position?
 How much firepower can your manned barricades bring to bare vs a given direction?
 Are there any obstacles you can remove/dismantle to improve your defenses?

 #3: Avenues of Attack/Flanking: From how many directions can a defense be attacked?
 Do those avenues easily allow xenus to make a sustained attack via weed friendly surfaces and cover?
 Are there vents?
+Are there points of weakness that can be exploited?
 Can the Xenus easily do hit and run?